learn-co-students/cli-data-gem-assessment-online-web-sp-000/README.md

 README

-DESCRIPTION
+DESCRIPTION:

     This CLI Project assists potential college students in choosing a college that fits their ACT score, financial profile, preferences for public/private, etc. This project will display a list of colleges that fit the user's preferences/profile.

-INSTALL INSTRUCTIONS
+INSTALL INSTRUCTIONS:

-CONTRIBUTORS GUIDE
+CONTRIBUTORS GUIDE:

     Mark Guza - Software Programmer

-LICENSE FOR CODE
+LICENSE FOR CODE:

     Copyright 2020 Mark Guza